meowosaurus/aa-simplewiki/README.md

 * Create custom wiki pages with different subsections
 * Add an icon next to a menu or a subsection
-* Edit pages on the admin panel with HTML.
+* Edit pages on the admin panel with HTML
+* Basic permission system

 ### ToDo:

 * Add repo to pip
+* Add dropdown menues
+* Add editor interface to create, edit and delete menus and sections
 * Add html editor without accessing admin panel
-* Create editor roles so non-superadmin users can create pages
-* Add dropdown menues

 ### Active devs: